-6.5.1 Ten Print Record Search(es)
+6.4.1 Ten Print Record Search(es)

-- A. The examiner may conduct a Ten Print search of the recordings in the Next Generation Identification System criminal and civil files and the Special Population Cognizant file, when appropriate. - B. If an antemortem record is identified, the verification process will be completed and the examiner will cease searches. - C. If a postmortem record from the Criminal Justice Information Services Division files is identified, the examiner will do the following: - 1.
+- A. The examiner will conduct a Ten Print search of the recordings in the Next Generation Identification System criminal and civil files and may search the Special Population Cognizant file when appropriate. - B. If an antemortem record is identified, the verification process will be completed and the examiner will cease searches. - C. If a postmortem record from the Criminal Justice Information Services Division files is identified, the examiner will do the following: - 1.
 If the postmortem record is an exact copy of the captured or submitted record, the examiner will record the match in their case notes and no verification is required. - i.
 Searches will continue. - 2.
 If the postmortem record is a different recording of the same individual recorded on the captured or submitted record, the prints will be identified and the verification process will be completed. - i.
 Searches will continue.

-6.5.2 Searches of a Single Friction Ridge Print(s)
+6.4.2 Searches of a Single Friction Ridge Print(s)

 - A. If no identification is effected to an antemortem record, the examiner will conduct searches of the single friction ridge print(s) as follows with all Next Generation Identification System quality individual print recordings until all such recordings are searched or an identification is effected with antemortem prints. - 1.
 Both the criminal and civil files will be searched.
 Other files may be searched as the case warrants. - 2.
 The examiner will search against all ten fingers for each fingerprint search. - 3.
 In the case of multiple recordings of the same finger, the examiner will ensure all areas of the end joint of the finger are searched within the system. - 4.
 Palm prints, if submitted or captured, will be searched in the system. - 5.
-Captured or submitted postmortem prints searched as single friction ridge prints will not be added to the Unsolved Latent File. - i.
-Exceptions may be granted by the Next Generation Identification System Program Manager. - B. If an antemortem print is identified, the examiner will do the following:
+Captured or submitted postmortem prints searched as single friction ridge prints will not be added to the Unsolved Latent File.